-These qualifications have been approved by Ofqual to be offered in England and by Qualification Wales to be delivered in Wales.
+These qualifications have been approved by Ofqual to be offered in England.

 If a centre based in Northern Ireland or overseas (including Scotland) would like to offer these qualifications, they should make an enquiry to Gateway Qualifications.

 1.6.
 Progression opportunities